 Despite having their “wings clipped” on this adventure due to Covid-19, resulting in the sale of their boat, Bill is very grateful for the three years of pure joy they’ve had on two hulls.

-“Having a multihull as a liveaboard was amazing, particularly in the latitudes of the trade winds.
+“Having a multihull as a live-aboard was amazing, particularly in the latitudes of the trade winds.
 Even in three-meter swells you can relax on the back deck with a cup of tea.
 Layout wise, we had more space than most apartments at 40ft,” he says.

-The pair spent their first season in the Carribbean getting to know the boat and preparing for the bigger crossings.
+The pair spent their first season in the Caribbean getting to know the boat and preparing for the bigger crossings.
 The first was a three-day sail from Grenada to Venezuela, into what Bill described as “pirate territory”.

 Getting to know the procedures for clearing customs in each country was part of the learning curve, as well as studying the different cruising grounds and island layouts.